okara4inceva/mimic-icu-los-prediction/README.md

 ## 📈 Results

-The model achieves good overall performance (MAE: 1.76 days), but performance decreases for longer ICU stays.
+The preliminary model achieved an MAE of 1.76 days in this retrospective analysis.
+However, performance was weaker for longer ICU stays, highlighting the importance of subgroup analysis, error interpretation, and careful evaluation before any real-world use.

 **Model evaluation reveals:**
 - Increasing prediction variance as LOS increases